rexxzyid/elaina-baileys/README.md

 The package combines the socket layer, protocol utilities, LID-aware addressing support, and an integrated MessageBuilder in a single dependency.
 Buttons, native-flow messages, carousels, and AIRich layouts can be used directly from the package without installing a separate builder dependency.

-Legacy `rich-message-utils` helpers are no longer part of the public implementation.
-Use the integrated `AIRich` builder for rich-response layouts.

 ### ✨ Highlights

 | Feature | Description |